minprog/platforms/django/lectures/js/index.md

 ## Variables

-JavaScript is a programming language just like Python, C, or any other language you’ve worked with before, meaning it has many of the same features as other languages including variables.
+JavaScript is a programming language just like Python, C, or any other language you've worked with before, meaning it has many of the same features as other languages including variables.
 There are three keywords we can use to assign values in JavaScript:

 *   `var`: used to define a variable globally